 The Estonian capital was not always called Tallinn.
 Before 1918, when Estonia gained independence, it was named as Reval, which is believed to be of German origin.
 It is special to note that Estonia was occupied by German forces from 1941 to 1944.
 Legend claims the origins of this former name originates from a deer hunt, when an animal fell off a cliff and perished.
 Reh-fall means deer fall in German language.
 Several historians debate about this theory and believe that this old name more likely to have derived from the old Estonian county called Revalia.

-Tallinn is one among the favorite getaway destinations among Finnish residents, local or immigrants and also increasingly becoming popular for international tourists visiting Europe via Finland.
+Tallinn is one among the favourite getaway destinations among Finnish locals or immigrants and also increasingly becoming popular for international tourists visiting Europe via Finland.
 Tallinn is located on the northern coast of Estonia, on the shores of the Gulf of Finland.
 It is approximately 80 kms to the south of Helsinki, which explains the easy accessibility of this Baltic beauty from the Finnish capital by boat.
-Travelling from Helsinki to Tallinn or from Tallinn to Helsinki is extremely popular.
+Travelling from Helsinki to Tallinn or from Tallinn to Helsinki by a ferry is extremely popular.

-The ferry routes between Helsinki and Tallinn connects Finland and Estonia and is currently operated by three active ferry companies.
-Tallink Silja operates their crossing up to 8 times per day, Viking Line 2-3 times per day and Eckerö Line service is available up to 3 times per day.
+The ferry routes between Helsinki and Tallinn connect Finland and Estonia and are currently operated by three active ferry companies.
+Tallink Silja operates their crossing up to 9 times per day, Viking Line 2-3 times per day and Eckerö Line service is available up to 4 times per day.
 There is a fourth candidate also, called Linda Line, but it ceased its operation in the winter 2018.
 It was planning to continue operations in the summer 2018 but the plan didn't realize.
 Linda Line has not been operating in 2019 or 2020 either.